lschneiderbauer/ricci/README.md

 made to provide the user with meaningful error messages.

-{ricci} uses the [calculus](https://calculus.eguidotti.com/) package (Guidotti 2022) behind the scenes to perform calculations to provide an alternative interface to a subset of its functionality.
+{ricci} uses the [calculus](https://calculus.eguidotti.com/) package (Guidotti 2022) behind the scenes to perform calculations and provides an alternative interface to a subset of its functionality.
 Notably, {[calculus](https://calculus.eguidotti.com/)} also supports symbolic calculations which also enables {ricci} to do the same.